 History of the USS Deuel (APA-160)

 The USS Deuel was built by Oregon Shipbuilding Corporation in Portland, Oregon.
 The vessel had Mrs. J. Himmelright as a sponsor and Captain D. G. McMillan commanding when it was commissioned in October 1944.
 In November 1944, the ship left San Diego and took part in training exercises in the area of Pearl Harbor, after which it was stationed at Saipan in anticipation of the invasion of Iwo Jima.
 In February 1945, the Deuel participated in the landing of units of the 5th Marine Division as part of the initial attack.
-For the next six days, the vessel kept watching over the area, taking on board casualties and carrying them to hospitals in Guam in order to receive proper care.
+For the next six days, the vessel kept watching over the area, taking on board casualties and carrying them to hospitals in Guam to receive proper care.
 In April, the ship departed Ulithi, where it had been docked for as long as its transportation duty in Okinawa lasted, carrying armed forces there while also embarking injured men to take back to Saipan.